jnyfah/jnyfah.github.io/_posts/phanes4.md

   url: '/assets/blog/lockfree.jpeg'
 ---

-In [Part 3](/posts/phanes3/), work stealing gave each thread its own queue and let idle threads steal tasks from busy ones, this meant a thread working through its own queue touches no other thread's lock at all.
+In [Part 3](/posts/phanes3/), work stealing gave each thread its own queue and let idle threads steal tasks from busy ones, that meant a thread working through its own queue touches no other thread's lock at all.
 But the stealing path, the exact path that matters when load imbalance is highest was still acquiring and releasing mutexes in a tight loop.
 On Windows, that overhead was bad enough to make Part 3 slower than the plain thread pool from Part 2.

 The fix is to make the deque itself lock-free so there will be no mutex contention when stealing